-- Promote regional connectivity - Promote transportation investments and strategies that provide access to tourist attractions
+- Promote regional connectivity - Promote transportation investments and strategies that provide access to tourist attractions on performance outcomes for the national transportation goals.
+MPO's coordinate with their state's DOT on data sources and methods to achieve uniformity.

 National Performance Measures